NBA Summer League 2018: Scores and Highlights from Tuesday's Las Vegas Results

 Gary Trent Jr. sparks the @trailblazers in the first half with 12 PTS. #NBASummer https://t.co/EGlhBxnTMn

-The Blazers already have a crowded rotation with CJ McCollum, Evan Turner, Seth Curry, Nik Stauskas and Moe Harkless all under contract, so it's hard to see Trent picking up regular minutes in the short term.
+The Blazers already have a crowded rotation with CJ McCollum, Evan Turner, Seth Curry, Nik Stauskas and Moe Harkless all under contract, so it's hard to imagine Trent will pick up regular minutes in the short term.

 But if his scoring arsenal continues to expand, the Blazers' investment should look savvy once the depth chart isn't as cluttered.